MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-VivaModuleFeaturePolicy.md

 Use the Add-VivaModuleFeaturePolicy cmdlet to add a new access policy for a specific feature in Viva.
 The attributes of the policy are defined using the various parameters of the cmdlet.
 Policies are used to restrict or grant access to the specified feature for specific users, groups, or the entire tenant.
 Note that the most restrictive policy for a particular user or group take priority when determining whether a feature is enabled.

+Some features include the option for user controls (user opt out).
+Refer to the feature documentation to see if user controls are available for the feature that you intend to set a policy for.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX